Variable limestone babbler

 The variable limestone babbler (Gypsophila crispifrons) is a species of bird in the family Pellorneidae.

 It is found in the limestone hills of northern and eastern Thailand northwest to southern Myanmar.
-Two other Gypsophila species, the Annam limestone babbler (G. annamensis) and the rufous limestone babbler (G. calcicola) were previously considered subspecies of crispiforns, but a 2020 study found them to be distinct species.
+Two other Gypsophila species, the Annam limestone babbler (G. annamensis) and the rufous limestone babbler (G. calcicola) were previously considered subspecies of G. crispifrons, but a 2020 study found them to be distinct species.